Khary Wilder

 Strengths

-- Explosive first step and initial quickness that allows him to consistently win at the snap and gain penetration.
+- Explosive get-off and initial burst that allows him to consistently threaten the edge and put offensive tackles on their heels immediately.

 Areas to Improve

-- Needs to consistently play with lower pad level to maximize leverage against collegiate offensive linemen.
+- Needs to consistently play with a lower pad level to maximize leverage against bigger, stronger offensive linemen at the collegiate level.

 College Projection